-We are currently home to a group of 16 chimpanzees made up of Louis, David, Qafzeh, Liberius, Lucy, Kilimi, Rene, Paul, Frek, Sophie, Lianne, Heleen, Eva, Edith, Velu and Tupelo.
+We are currently home to a group of 15 chimpanzees made up of Louis, David, Qafzeh, Liberius, Lucy, Kilimi, Rene, Paul, Frek, Sophie, Lianne, Heleen, Eva, Edith and Velu.

 The group includes some Western chimpanzees (Pan troglodytes verus) which are very important to the captive breeding programme.

 Velu is our youngest chimp that was born here in June 2014.
 As he gets older he is becoming more and more independent from mum Heleen, and is often seen out on his own interacting and playing with the other chimps.

 Our chimpanzees are part of the European Endangered Species programme (EEP)